 Glucose and Ketone test strips: These are specific for each meter so it is important your GP prescribes the correct strips.
-You will need at least 5 per day and some spare.
+You will need at least 5 glucose strips per day and some spare.
 Your diabetes nurse will inform the GP of the type of strips you will require.
-To test blood ketones you will need different strips which can only be used on certain meters.